Lightweight Face Oils for Natural Glow

 - Face Oil: 2-4 drops pressed onto skin

-- Moisturizer: Optional—can mix oil into moisturizer or skip if oil is sufficient
+- Moisturizer: Optional — can mix oil into moisturizer or skip if oil is enough

 Key rule: Thinnest to thickest.
 Water-based products first, then oil-based, then thickest creams.
-Oil creates a barrier that prevents water-based products from penetrating—so serums must go before oil.
+Oil creates a barrier that prevents water-based products from absorbing — so serums must go before oil.

 How to Pair Face Oil With Other Products